-The consolidated financial report has been prepared on the basis that the Club is a going concern, despite a net current asset deficiency of \$5,013,411 (2016: \$2,640,751).
-The large increase in the current financial year predominantly relates to an upfront sponsorship contribution received that has been apportioned to income in advance which has been used to fund our Stage 4 redevelopment contribution.
-It is important to note that this upfront payment does not impact the underlying P&L in future years, nor will it relate in cash outflows.
+The consolidated financial report has been prepared on the basis that the Club is a going concern, despite a net current asset deficiency of \$5,172,581 (2017: \$5,013,411).
+The small increase year on year relates to an increase in current employee provisions.

-The going concern basis is considered appropriate as due to the seasonal nature of the Club's activities it expects to generate sufficient funds in the next quarter from gaming, membership, reserved seat sales, fundraising and sponsorship to meet its debts as and when they become due and payable and to continue to fund its ongoing operations.
+The going concern basis is considered appropriate as due to the seasonal nature of the Club's activities it expects to generate sufficient funds in the next quarter from membership, reserved seat sales, fundraising, gaming and sponsorship to meet its debts as and when they become due and payable and to continue to fund its ongoing operations.